webresto/core/docs/NotificationManager.md

 3. **Dialog boxes and user questions**
     In order to set expectations for the user's response, dialog boxes are provided.
 The process involves sending a dialogue to the frontend and waiting for a response; if no one has processed the dialogue, there will be a timeout

-     - `ask(dialog: DialogBox, user: User, deviceId?: string, timeout?: number)`: It will try to send a question to a specific device, after which it will wait for its resolution, which should be sent to the method`answerProcess`
+     - `ask(dialog: DialogBox, user: UserRecord, deviceId?: string, timeout?: number)`: It will try to send a question to a specific device, after which it will wait for its resolution, which should be sent to the method`answerProcess`
      - `answerProcess: (askId: string, optionId: string)`: Processes the user's response

 ### Usage Examples